-Who is qualified to participate in the Online Graduate Programs in Bioethics?
+Who is qualified to participate in the Online Graduate Programs in Bioethics & Health Care Mission Leadership?

-This online graduate programs (professional doctorate, master's, certificates) are designed primarily for professionals with advanced degrees who have a significant interest in bioethics.
+This online graduate programs (professional doctorate, master's, certificates) are designed primarily for professionals who have a significant interest in bioethics and mission leadership.

 Who are the students in your program?

 Our students are professionals from a variety of backgrounds from all over the country.
 Our program attracts physicians, nurses, lawyers, social workers, administrators, risk managers, chaplains, scientists and researchers.

 Who are the faculty in your program?